moinkhanif/simple-account-signup/README.md

-# simple-account-signup
+# Simple Account Sign-up Page

-FE/REACT Developer Application Task
+This is a simple sign-up page created as part of Developer Application Task.